Legal Issues: Caring for Parents with Dementia

 - The disposition they are making (in other words, they must have the ability to make a reasonable judgment based on the elements listed above)

-Ability to Drive a Car or Perform Other Tasks
+Ability To Drive a Car or Perform Other Tasks

-Grown children of older adults may start to worry about their parent's ability to perform common tasks like:
+Adult children of older adults may start to worry about their parent's ability to perform common tasks like:

 - Safely driving a car